thet/quintagroup.dropdownmenu/README.txt

 This package allows Plone websites display multilevel portal dropdown menu based on portal actions settings and site structure.

-You may ask why we may need one more dropdown menu product for Plone having already qPloneDropDownMenu, webcouturier.dropdownmenu and much more products providing similar functionality.
-While qPloneDropDownMenu product just displays manually edited html code with nested unordered list webcouturier.dropdownmenu went further and is trying to display submenus for each standard portal tab be it action from portal_actions tool or be it auto generated tab based on content structure.
+You may ask why we may need one more dropdown menu product for Plone, having already qPloneDropDownMenu, webcouturier.dropdownmenu and other products providing similar functionality.
+While qPloneDropDownMenu product just displays manually edited html code with nested unordered list, webcouturier.dropdownmenu went further and is trying to display submenus for each standard portal tab be it action from portal_actions tool or be it auto generated tab based on content structure.